dthain/compilers-fa22/syllabus.md

 paper on a modern compiler technique, and a substantial extension to the project compiler.

-You are the second class to test out my new textbook on compilers!
-You can download PDFs for online reading, or purchase a hard copy online.
+The textbook is online and your are welcome to download PDFs for online reading, or purchase a hard copy online.
 Make a habit of reading the appropriate chapter over the weekend before Monday's lecture begins.
 (Read Chapters 1 and 2 today.)

+Note there are still a few typos lurking here and there in the book, and I will grant a little credit (1/10th of a point) for each typo correctly reported and fixed, up to a maximum of 10 points.
+Read carefully!

 ## Course Web Page